Tom Araya

-Tomás Enrique Araya Díaz (/es/; born June 6, 1961) is a Chilean-American musician, best known as the vocalist and bassist of the thrash metal band Slayer.
-He was ranked 58th by Hit Parader on their list of the 100 Greatest Metal Vocalists of All Time.
-Araya, along with Kerry King, are the only members who stayed in the band since its inception.
+Tomás Enrique "Tom" Araya Díaz (/es/; born June 6, 1961) is a Chilean-American musician, best known as the vocalist and bassist of the thrash metal band Slayer.
+He was ranked 58th by Hit Parader on their list of the 100 Greatest Metal Vocalists of All Time, and 42nd on Loudwire list of the 66 greatest Hard Rock / Metal Frontman of All Time List.
+Araya, along with Kerry King, are the only members who stayed in the band since its inception, winning two Grammy Awards and selling 20 million albums worldwide.

 Araya was employed as a respiratory therapist in the early 1980s and used his earnings to finance Slayer's debut album Show No Mercy (1983).
 Much of Araya's lyrical content is about serial killers, a subject he finds interesting; his first credited lyrical contribution was the vampire-themed track "At Dawn They Sleep" from 1985's Hell Awaits.

 Early life

-Tomás Enrique Araya Diaz was born in Viña del Mar, Chile.
+Tomás Enrique Araya Diaz was born in Viña del Mar, Chile to Chilean parents.
 His family moved to the U.S. when he was five.
 He grew up in Los Angeles.
+Araya grew up speaking spanish and upon his move to the US his parents hired a teacher to help him and siblings learn english.
 His older brother, Cisco, played guitar.
 This inspired Araya to pick up bass at age eight.
 The two played Beatles and Rolling Stones songs, which he would later cite as an influence on his own music.
+He attended both South Gate High School and Bell High School graduating in 1979.

 In the early 1980s, Araya's eldest sister suggested he enroll in a program to become certified as a respiratory therapist.
 Araya's father insisted he either find a job or enroll in the course.
 Araya enrolled in a two-year technical course, learning about air mixture ratios, drawing blood, and how to intubate.